- Disabled access

-Inviting visitors to discover more about key figures from the building’s past
+Brockhampton Invites visitors to discover more about key figures from the past

 The house is surrounded by a moat and is entered via a charming timber-framed gatehouse, built 1530-40.
-There are miles of walks through the park and woodland, featuring ancient trees, historic damson and apple orchards and the picturesque Lawn Pool and various sculptures depicting parts of the history of Brockhampton and the local area.
-This is home to a rich variety of wildlife, from rare bugs and beetles in our ancient orchards to a wide range of bird species which you might spot from our wildlife hide.
+There are miles of walks through orchards, park and woodland, featuring ancient trees, historic damson and apple orchards and the picturesque Lawn Pool.
+Brockhampton is home to a rich variety of wildlife, from rare bugs and beetles in our ancient orchards to a wide range of bird species which you might spot from our wildlife hide.

-Brockhampton revealed invites visitors to discover more about key figures from the building’s past; you are invited to rummage in cupboards, join in games in the 17th century Parlour, or relax with a good book in the fireside comfort of the inter-war sitting room.
+Brockhampton invites visitors to discover more about key figures from the building’s past;,follow a multi-sensory trail around the manor, read Colonel Lutley’s diary in the study, or relax with a good book in the fireside comfort of the mid-century sitting room.

 Go outdoors and go wild in the wildflower meadow suitable for younger children or have an adventure on the natural play trail for ages 8+ and don’t forget to take your four legged friend to explore miles of way marked walks

 For more information about opening times, admission prices, facilities and what’s on, visit: